 403(b) Retirement Plans: Mutual Funds, Annuities and Other Key Terms

 From the first bell of the school day to time spent well after the buses leave, school employees work long days focused on students with little time for anything else.
-Schedules are tight year round and there are no extra minutes to spare.
+Schedules are tight year-round, and there are no extra minutes to spare.

-Income replacement ratio is a term you often hear about retirement planning.
+Income replacement ratio1 is a term you often hear about retirement planning.
 That’s simply your retirement income reflected as a percentage of your pre-retirement income, or what you’re making now while you’re still working.
-The replacement ratio tells you what you’ll need your investments to provide to cover your financial needs in retirement.
+The income replacement ratio tells you what you’ll need your investments to provide to cover your financial needs in retirement.

 What else should Texas school employees keep in mind?

-Enrolling in a 403(b) plan can be a simple way to help bridge the financial gap between your TRS pension and your financial goals for retirement.
+Again, enrolling in a 403(b) plan can be a simple way to help bridge the financial gap between your TRS pension and your financial goals for retirement.

 403(b) investment choices: mutual funds or annuities